piotrceli/elevator-system/README.md

 # Elevator System
-Elevator System is a elevators simulator project.
+Elevator System is an elevators' simulator project.

 ## Used Technologies:
 * Java